1947 (26th October)

 1950 (26th May)

 Hillary’s brother Hugh Edwin Rodham was born.

 Hillary began her education attending schools in the Park Ridge-Niles School District 64.

 Hillary’s brother Anthony Dean Rodham was born.

-First became involved in politics canvassing for Richard Nixon in Chicago
+At the age of 13 years, Hillary became involved in politics, canvassing for Richard Nixon in Chicago.

 Hillary attended Maine Township High School.

 Hillary met Martin Luther King

 after attending one of his talks with her Methodist church group.
 She was influenced by his talk which enhanced her views on social justice.

 Hillary supported the presidential campaign of Republican Barry Goldwater and campaigned on the doorstep.